Devkelly-dot/simplefit_api_github/README.md

         "cardio": [{<cardio object 1>}, {<cardio object 2>}, ...],
         "lift": [{<lift object 1>}, {<lift object 2>}, ...]
     }

+#### Clear Dayplan

+Used to delete every Lift, Cardio, and Food object belonging to a specific Dayplan

+    Authorization Required
+    POST dayplan/dayplans/<int:pk>/clear/

+On success, will return summary of Dayplan

+#### Delete All *object* From A Dayplan

+Used to delete all of one type of object from a Dayplan (delete all Food, Cardio, or Lifts from one Dayplan)

+    Authorization Required
+    POST dayplan/dayplans/<int:pk>/deletemodel/

+You must also include which model you would like to delete in the body of your request, in JSON format:

+    JSON{
+        "model":"<model>" ("Lift" or "Cardio")
+    }

+On success, will return summary of Dayplan

+#### Reset Dayplan Completion

+Used to set the complete Field to 0 on every Lift or Cardio in a specific Dayplan
+    - If the user's Monday lifting regime doesn't change, they will want to leave the goal for every lift the same but reset the completed field

+    Authorization Required
+    POST dayplan/dayplans/<int:pk>/clearmodel/

+You must also include which model you would like to reset in the body of your request, in JSON format:

+    JSON{
+        "model":"<model>" ("Lift" or "Cardio")
+    }

+On success, will return summary of Dayplan

 #### Log Dayplan